-Everyone enjoys a festive light display.
-If you are creating your light show keep these safety issues in mind.
+Everyone enjoys your festive light display.
+When you create your light show, keep these safety issues in mind.

 Lights should be UL listed for the location of use.
 Check to see that your lights are listed for outdoor use.
 Look for electrical devices listed as waterproof or suitable for wet locations.
 Many low-cost lighting products that are not UL listed appear every year in stores and online.
 This is a buyer beware situation.

 When attaching lights or other decorations to the building, remember to “Do No Harm.”
 There are clips and brackets that allow attachment of decorations to gutters and roofs that will not create a leak or damage the integrity of the roof covering.

 If you are working at heights to attach decorations, use the proper ladder and set it up properly.
 Do not use a metal ladder when working with electricity.

 If the outlet for your decorations is not already Ground Fault Circuit Interrupter (GFCI) protected, add a portable GFCI to the circuit.

 Keep the plugs and connections dry and off the ground.
 This will keep the GFCI from tripping.